INTERNAL

 EXTERNAL

-three stands share a common base.
-A round base (GSE-O)
+GSE-0: A round base (GSE-O)

-which holds one external frame is available.
+which holds one gage frame

 Gage Crib Worldwide, Inc.